fiscal sponsorship FAQs.

 - What donation payment types does TFC accept?

-- Who should a donation check be made out to?
-What address should check donations be mailed to?
+- Does TFC accept check donations?
+Who should the check be made out to?
+What address should it be mailed to?

 - Can I receive online donations by credit or debit card to my project?
 Is there an extra fee?